Although a myriad of different and unique nuances exist, three broad types of teaching styles exist.

 Discovery Bible Study (DBS):

 This is an internationally known style that has been integral to planting many churches worldwide.
-It began with a mission-focus, inviting those with little or no knowledge of Scripture and so no preparation.
+It began with a mission-focus, inviting those with little or no knowledge of Scripture and so no preparation could be required.
 During the group, each learns by actively responding to a series of questions.
-Then each is asked to take a step of obedience through an “I will…” This is effective in early discipling stages, in “Come & See” kind of groups.
+Then each is asked to take a step of obedience through an “I will…” response.
+Committing to do one things based on what was learned.
+This is effective in early discipling stages, especially in “Come & See” kind of groups.

 For a printable PDF of this page.